k-gintaras/lifecycle-networking-example/README.md

 http://androidubaby.blogspot.co.uk/2017/12/android-lifecycle-and-networking.html

-all the classes except activity would ideally be placed in lets say "networkapi" package example activity uses those classes fix your imports, because classes have example import rename your classes and modify your JSON POJO's
+all the classes except activity would ideally be placed in lets say "networkapi" package, example activity uses those classes, fix your imports, because classes have example import, rename your classes and modify your JSON POJO's.